The parade has marched a long and winding route-Steve Bingham

 Earlier in the year, the Rotary Club of Newtown came up with the idea to hold a parade on Labor Day, a holiday many in town considered to be sort of a drab and boring.

-"They just thought there was a lack of something going on on Labor Day and this certaintly livened up the holiday," Mr. Glover said.
-"I think it's done that even more so than they could have ever realized.
-I never thought it would last this long."
+“They just thought there was a lack of something happening on Labor Day and this certainly livened up the holiday,” Mr. Glover said.
+“I think it’s done that even more so than they could have ever realized.
+I never thought it would last this long.”

-The Newtown Bee reported on the excitement surrounding that first parade, which was put on by Rotary and part of the "Progress Days" festivities that also included a dance and block party that weekend.
+The Newtown Bee reported on the excitement surrounding that first parade, which was put on by the Rotary Club and part of the “Progress Days” festivities which also included a dance and block party that weekend.
 A total of 41 units marched in that first parade.
 This year, more than 200 units will take part.